ChaitanyaRangu/Talkback-AI/README.md

 npm test
 ```

+## Usage
+- Start the server (see above).
+- Open `client.html` in your browser by double-clicking it.
+- The page will connect to the WebSocket server.
+- Type a message and send; you will receive chat responses and TTS audio.

 ## Environment Variables
+- `PORT`: Port number for the server to listen on (default: 8000)
 - `OPENAI_API_KEY`: Your OpenAI API key (required for chat and TTS features)

-## Usage
-Connect to the WebSocket server and send chat messages.
-The server will respond with chat completions and TTS audio data.

 ## Documentation
 See below for documentation of each class in the codebase.